 Investors' attitudes towards risk show different choices.
 Investors who avoid risk would prefer safer investments (Almansour et al., 2023).
 Research conducted regarding risk attitudes on investment decisions shows different influences.
-Lindner et al. (2019) and Raza et al. (2014) stated that risk was considered when investors make investment decisions.
-The influence of investors' attitudes towards risk has been found by Tubastuvi et al. (2024); Fridana & Asandimitra (2020) and Novandalina et al. (2022).
-The research results of Nosi (2010) and Putri et al. (2023) obtained different conclusions: individual attitudes towards risk are unable to change the investment decisions they will make.
+Lindner et al. (Lindner et al., 2019) and Raza et al. (Raza et al., 2014) stated that risk is considered when investors make investment decisions.
+The influence of investors' attitudes toward risk has been found by Tubastuvi et al. (Az-zahara et al., 2024), Fridana & Asandimitra (Fridana & Asandimitra, 2020), and Novandalina et al. (Novandalina et al., 2022).
+The research results of Nosi (Nosi, 2010) and Putri et al. (Putri et al., 2023) obtained different conclusions: individual attitudes toward risk are unable to change the investment decisions they will make.

-Hoque (2017) examined the impact of mental budgeting on SME financial management.
+Hoque (Hoque, 2017) examined the impact of mental budgeting on SME financial management.
 This study also found that mental budgeting is vital in SME financial management.
-Sumtoro & Anastasia (2015) stated that mental accounting was a factor investors consider in making investment decisions.
-Recent research from Santi et al. (2019) has proven that mental accounting affects investment decisions.
-Different research results were exhibited by Novandalina et al. (2022), who argue that mental accounting has no role in determining the investments made by investors.
+Sumtoro and Anastasia (Sumtoro & Anastasia, 2015) stated that mental accounting was a factor investors consider in making investment decisions.
+Recent research from Santi et al. (Santi et al., 2019) has proven that mental accounting affects investment decisions.
+Different research results were exhibited by Novandalina et al. (Novandalina et al., 2022), who argue that mental accounting has no role in determining the investments made by investors.

 Overconfidence is a cognitive bias that shows an individual's overconfidence in their ability to predict and accuracy in making investment assessments.
 Many previous researchers have researched the relationship between overconfidence and investment decisions.
 However, the research results on overconfidence and investment decisions need to be more consistent in research results.
-Researchers such as Ahmad & Shah (2020); Bakar & Yi (2016) and Rahman & Gan (2020) proved that overconfidence has a negative and significant effect on investment decisions.
+Researchers such as Ahmad & Shah (Ahmad & Shah, 2020), Bakar & Yi (Bakar & Yi, 2016), and Rahman & Gan (Rahman & Gan, 2020) proved that overconfidence has a negative and significant effect on investment decisions.
 Overconfidence can make investors increasingly vulnerable to making mistakes in their investment decisions (Rahman & Gan, 2020).
 The majority of the research results show a different direction.
-Adielyani & Mawardi (2020); Almansour et al. (2023); Altaf & Jan (2023); Fridana & Asandimitra (2020); Nareswari et al. (2021); Purwidianti et al. (2023); Sapkota (2023); Syarkani & Alghifari (2022); and Zafar et al., (2024) proved that overconfidence can further increase accuracy in making investment decisions.
+Adielyani & Mawardi (Adielyani & Mawardi, 2020); Almansour et al. (Almansour et al., 2023); Altaf & Jan (Altaf & Jan, 2023); Fridana & Asandimitra (Fridana & Asandimitra, 2020); Nareswari et al. (Nareswari et al., 2021); Purwidianti et al. (Purwidianti, Rahmawati, et al., 2023); Sapkota (Sapkota, 2023); Syarkani & Alghifari (Syarkani & Alghifari, 2022); and Zafar et al., (2024) proved that overconfidence can further increase accuracy in making investment decisions.
 Investors with overconfidence are willing to assume more significant risks in their investments.
-Several other researchers describe an insignificant influence between overconfidence and investment decisions (Abul, 2019; Mohanty, 2023; Tubastuvi et al., 2024).
+Several other researchers describe an insignificant influence between overconfidence and investment decisions (Abul, 2019; Az-zahara et al., 2024; Mohanty, 2023).

-Rao & Kumar (2018) tested the factors influencing SME financing preferences from the demand side (the behavior side of SME owners).
-The study's results proved that riskaverse SME owners significantly affected the demand for financing from external sources.
+Rao & Kumar (Rao & Kumar, 2018) tested the factors influencing SME financing preferences from the demand side (the behavior side of SME owners).
+The study's results proved that risk-averse SME owners significantly affected the demand for financing from external sources.
 The facts showed that most SME owners were risk averse.
 Good relationships with business networks, suppliers, and banks would help SMEs in finding sources of capital needed by SMEs.
 This study's results align with research (Abdeldayem & Sedeek, 2018), which can prove that risk will affect financing decisions.
-The results of this research are confirmed by Ayad (2024), SME owners who have a high risk aversion are less interested in taking out loans from banks.
+The results of this research are confirmed by Ayad (2024): SME owners who have a high-risk aversion are less interested in taking out loans from banks.

 Research findings on the relationship between mental accounting and company funding decisions are still very limited.
-Hidayati et al. (2016) shows the contribution of mental accounting behavior in making working capital decisions.
+Hidayati et al. (Hidayati, 2016) shows the contribution of mental accounting behavior in making working capital decisions.
 Mental accounting also causes company owners to make different financial decisions (Mahapatra & Mishra, 2020).